Roland-Hufnagel/my-first-repo/readme.md

 commit and hash.
 The next 3 months will be a very exciting time, as I will learn new things every day.

 My hobbies are music and baseball.

+Todos:
+Buy milk
+Wash car
+go with the dog